 We will analyse everything relating to these public Project Management instruments, focusing on the differences and similarities of the different Multilateral Funding institutions, as well as in the economic financial analysis (Eco-Fin) a complement to these previously described tools.

 The EC takes part in development cooperation (external actions) using three mechanisms: Direct support to projects, sector budget support, and macroeconomic support.
 Project support is carried with the methodology of Project Cycle Management.
 The graph below shows the stages and documents of this approach:

 The Logical Framework Approach (LFA) is a series of techniques used for identifying the key problems and objectives that the project wants to address and project then proceeds to a detailed formulation of the project.
 It is also used for consulting and involving stakeholders as much as possible.

 The Logical Framework Approach is an analytical process, as well as a series of tools to support planning and project management and monitoring.
-It allows information to be analyzed and organized according to its importance and then the project to be designed.
-Moreover; it allows to identify options or alternatives and support decision-making for allocating resources and activities.
+It allows information to be analysed and organised according to its importance and then the project to be designed.
+Moreover, it allows to identify options or alternatives and support decision-making for allocating resources and activities.

 - The first column of the Logical Framework Matrix describes that aspect of the level of the project; it is also known as Intervention Logic.

 For the project identification we will consider the following stages:

 - Stakeholders analysis.